-1. Mr. Yokporn Tantisawetrat Chairman of 2.
+1. Mr. Yokporn Tantisawetrat Chairman of the Audit Committee/Independent Director

 Assoc.
-Prof. Dr. Naris Chaiyasoot Independent 3.
-Prof. Dr. Bundhit Eua-arporn Independent 4.
-Prof. Dr. Patchanita Thamyongkit Independent
+Prof. Dr. Naris Chaiyasoot Independent Director Prof. Dr. Bundhit Eua-arporn Independent Director Prof. Dr. Patchanita Thamyongkit Independent Director

 The Audit Committee's term of office is three years from the date of the Annual General Meeting of Shareholders in 2021 to the date of the Annual General Meeting of Shareholders in 2024, except for Prof. Dr. Patchanita Thamyongkit, whose term of office is three years, from 30 April 2021 (Appointed date) to the date of the Annual General Meeting of Shareholders in 2024.
 All members of the Audit Committee have the expertise, experience, and a strong understanding of accounting and finance, and Mr. Yokporn Tantisawetrat is a committee member who has sufficient expertise and experience to review the accuracy and credibility of the Company's financial statements.